What are Start RUN Capacitors?

 Buying a New HVAC Capacitor

 A new Capacitor should always be installed with a new motor.
-A capacitor can be bought at a HVAC supply company there a usually at least a few even in a small town, also online Amazon is a good place to look.
+A capacitor can be bought at a HVAC supply company there is usually at least a few even in a small town, also online Amazon is a good place to look.

 Here is two common capacitors, the one on the left is a Dual Round Capacitor while the one on the right is Run Oval capacitor.